Indoor Gardening with Kitchen Waste

-- Ask her to fill the bowl with lukewarm water to the level of the top of the sand.
+- Ask them to fill the bowl with lukewarm water to the level of the top of the sand.

 - Leave the bowl in a sunny area.
-Have your child water her carrot top plants every day to make sure they don’t dry out.
+Have your child water the carrot top plants every day to make sure they don’t dry out.

 - Leaves should start sprouting within a week.
 After a few weeks, the plants should be quite tall!

-- Ask her to put the stalk in a glass of water.
+- Ask your child to put the stalk in a glass of water.
 Make sure none of the leaves are touching the water.

 - Place the plant in a spot that doesn't vary too much in temperature.
-Encourage her to check on its progress periodically and chage its water every two days.
+Encourage them to check on its progress periodically and change its water every two days.

 - After a few days, you should see roots growing from the bottom of the pineapple.

-- Once she sees roots, invite her to plant the pineapple plant in the pot of soil.
+- Once they see roots, invite them to plant the pineapple plant in the pot of soil.
 Make sure the pot is large enough to accommodate the roots and gives them enough room to expand.